ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 inserting new lines, or by deleting existing lines.
 These three kinds of corrections are made as follows:

-Changing a line    Type it correctly with the same line number.
+* Changing a line : Type it correctly with the same line number.

-Inserting a line    Type it with a line number between those of the two existing lines.
+* Inserting a line : Type it with a line number between those of the two existing lines.

-Deleting a line    Type the line number only.
+* Deleting a line : Type the line number only.

 Notice that being able to insert a line requires that the original line numbers not be consecutive numbers.
-For this reason, most users will start out using line numbers that are multiples of five Or ten, but that is up to them.
+For this reason, most users will start out using line numbers that are multiples of five or ten, but that is up to them.

+### ( == Revision must continue here == )

 These corrections can be made at any ti nSe , either before or after a run.
 They may even be made in an earlier part 6f the program while you are typing